reeflective/console/README.md

 The following is a currently moving list of possible enhancements to be made in order to reach `v1.0`:
 - [ ] Ensure to the best extent possible a thread-safe access to the command API.
-- [ ] Clearer integration/alignment of the various I/O references between readline and commands.
+- [ ] Clearer integration/alignment of the various I/O references between raw readline and commands.
 - [ ] Clearer and sane model for asynchronous control/cancel of commands.
-- [ ] Allow users to run the console command trees in one-exec style, with identical behavior.
 - [ ] Test suite for most important or risky code paths.
-- [ ] Set of helper functions for application-related directories.